-The header file "tomcrypt.h" also includes "stdio.h", "string.h", "stdlib.h", "time.h", "ctype.h" and "ltc_tommath.h" (the bignum library routines).
+The header file "tomcrypt.h" also includes "stdio.h", "string.h", "stdlib.h", "time.h" and "ctype.h".

 2.2 Macros

 There are a few helper macros to make the coding process a bit easier.
 The first set are related to loading and storing 32/64-bit words in little/big endian format.
 The macros are: